tejasmakadia30/ds_salary_proj/README.md

 #### Flask Productionization:
 https://towardsdatascience.com/productionize-a-machine-learning-model-with-flask-and-heroku-8201260503d2

-## WEb Scraper
+## Web Scraper
 From the above github repo. scrape 1000 job postings from glassdoor.com.
 With each job, we got the following:
 --> Job title
 --> Salary Estimate
 --> Job Description